DataONEorg/dataone-web/content/learning/documentation.md

 \[view-portal\](\~/Documents/Portals-Training/view-portal.png)

-To delete a page from your portal, select the arrow in the tab and choose &quot;Delete&quot; from the dropdown.
+To delete a page from your portal, select the arrow in the tab and choose "Delete" from the dropdown.

 \[delete\](\~/Documents/Portals-Training/delete.png)

-Users can view and edit their portal from their &quot;My Portals&quot; tab.
+Users can view and edit their portal from their "My Portals" tab.

 First, click the arrow your name in the top-right corner to drop down your menu options.
-Then, select &quot;My Portals&quot; from the dropdown underneath your name.
+Then, select "My Portals" from the dropdown underneath your name.
 See the section on Getting Started with Portals for more details.

 \[viewing1\](\~/Documents/Portals-Training/viewing1.png)